solspace/craft-freeform/packages/plugin/src/Integrations/SpamBlocking/AI/README.md

 > Analyze the following form submission and decide if it is spam.
 Consider factors like promotional or sales language, excessive links, irrelevant content, suspicious patterns, profanity, or automation signals.

-## Known limitations
+## Known Limitations

-**Wait for Analysis Before Processing Submission Actions** is **on by default** when you enable AI Spam Analysis on a form.
-Forms that already saved this setting keep their saved value.
+**Wait for Analysis Before Processing Submission Actions** is enabled by default when AI Spam Analysis is enabled for a form.
+Existing forms retain their previously saved setting.

-When that setting is enabled, the following applies:
+When enabled, keep the following limitations in mind:

+- **Built-in actions only**
-- **Built-in side effects only.** Freeform defers its own outbound actions (email notifications, CRM, webhooks, elements, POST forwarding, and related post-processing).
-Custom code or plugins that listen directly to `Form::EVENT_AFTER_SUBMIT` are not automatically deferred.
+  - Freeform delays its own email notifications, integrations, webhooks, element integrations, POST forwarding, and related processing.
+Custom code or plugins listening directly to `Form::EVENT_AFTER_SUBMIT` are not automatically delayed.
+- **Queued AI analysis**
-- **Queued AI analysis.** If AI field processing runs through Craft’s queue, notifications and integrations run in the queue worker, not in the original browser request.
-Ensure your queue is running in production; a stopped or backlogged queue can leave stored submissions waiting for their side effects.
+  - When AI processing uses Craft's queue, delayed actions run through the queue worker rather than the original browser request.
+Ensure the queue is running reliably in production, as stopped or backlogged jobs can leave submissions waiting to be processed.
+- **Payment forms**
-- **Payment forms.** Forms with payment gateways (e.g. Mollie) may need extra verification.
-Side effects can be tied to both AI completion and payment webhooks.
-Test your full submit-and-pay flow before using this in production.
+  - Payment gateways such as Mollie may require additional testing because submission actions can depend on both AI analysis and payment webhooks.
+Test the complete submission and payment flow before using this setting in production.
+- **Job retries**
-- **Job retries.** Async validation state is not persisted on the submission.
-If a spam validation job fails and retries after partially completing, non-idempotent integrations could theoretically run more than once.
-A future improvement would persist a “validated” or “post-processed” flag on the submission.
+  - Freeform does not currently store the completed AI validation state on the submission.
+If a job fails after partially completing and is retried, integrations that do not prevent duplicate processing could run more than once.

-A unified pipeline for all outbound side effects would reduce the above edge cases but requires a larger refactor.
-This integration scopes the hold behavior to Freeform’s built-in paths behind a per-form toggle (enabled by default).